Jewish Studies Program

 [JS224] Jewish Theology An introduction to multiple Jewish answers to life's big questions.
 We will explore how to live the good life, the role of God in determining our fate, the meaning of suffering in our lives, and the relationship between politics and faith.
 We will interrogate ideas found in the Hebrew Bible, Jewish liturgy, rabbinic texts, and the works of modern thinkers such as Hermann Cohen, Mordecai Kaplan, Abraham Joshua Heschel, Martin Buber, Franz Rosenzweig, and Abraham Isaac Kook.
 Four credit hours.

 JS226j Community Organizing and Social Justice For decades, ordinary citizens have exercised their power on a local and state level using the principles of congregation-based community organizing (CBCO).
 In this hands-on introduction to the principles of CBCO, students will learn how to organize to build power and create political change.
 With special attention to the Jewish texts that underlie this work, we will focus on the history of Jewish involvement in social justice movements as a case study for making change.
 Guest speakers from across the country will share their experiences.
 Three credit hours.
-Instructor
+Asch

 JS251s Israelis and Palestinians: Conflict and Accommodation Listed as Government 251.
 Four credit hours.
 S. Denoeux